LoicKonan/3013-Algorithms-Konan/Assignments/A05/README.md

     // and in ascending order.
     int *A = new int[n];

-    // Whats most number of comparisons?
+    // Whats most number of comparisons ?
-    // Whats the complexity?
+    // Whats the complexity ?
-    found = BinarySearch(A,n);
+    found = BinarySearch (A, n);

 - Count = _____________________